Overlays and Chained Transformations

 (show example of icon over sample image)

-In the code below we add the overlay option as a key and the value is the public ID of an already uploaded image which in this example is cloudinary_icon.
-The gravity option is given a value of north east.
+.
 You have all 8 compass points available to you for gravity.
 North and South represent the top and bottom of the image, while East and West represent the right and left of the image.
 The secondary compass points like North East fall between the primary points.
-The default gravity value is center which happens to be the midpoint of both dimensions.
-This gravity value will be used if you don't specify another value for gravity.
+The default gravity value is center

 (show a picture of the code for the icon over sample image)